Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 like `NativeHashMap` and `ComponentLookup` to express relationship operations.

 If you are at that level, you are well-equipped to start leveraging the Latios Framework.
-And never hesitate to ask questions on our discord to keep you moving forward.
+Don’t hesitate to ask questions on our discord to keep you moving forward.

 With that said, if you are the kind of person to jump off the deep end right